genevieve/lnk-bosh-release/README.md

 Note: this requires a specific version of the release due to this related [issue](https://github.com/cloudfoundry/bosh-cli/issues/57).

+Provide the version with `bosh update-runtime-config -v lnk_version=VERSION`.

 ### manifests/lnk-runtime-consumer.yml

 This is the consumer deployment compatible with the above